-The 10 steps below demonstrate with a real example how to get more than 10,000 fans on your Facebook business page.
+The 10 steps below demonstrate a real example of how to get more than 10,000 fans on your Facebook business page.

-Facebook is the king of social networks with more than 701 million active users per month.
-It is used by more than 60% of Internet users Worldwide and it is a great tool for promoting a product or service, finding new customers or gaining more loyal readers (followers).
+Facebook is the king of social networks, with more than 2.9 billion monthly active users.
+It is used by more than 60% of Internet users worldwide, and it is a great tool for promoting a product or service, finding new customers, or gaining more loyal readers (followers).

-To take advantage all these, you need to have a lot of fans (followers) on your Facebook business page.
+To take advantage of this for business purposes, you need to have a lot of fans (followers) on your Facebook business page.
 Let’s see below why having many Facebook fans is important.

 What is the importance of having many Facebook fans on your business page?

-- It is an indication of popularity – it goes without saying that the number of fans also reveals how popular a website is.
-A Facebook business page with 100,000 is more popular than a page with 1,000 fans and this leads to a number of other positive effects as well (some are described below).
+It indicates popularity – It goes without saying that the number of fans reveals how popular a website is.
+A Facebook business page with 100,000 followers is more popular than a page with 1,000 fans, leading to several other benefits (described below).

-- It is an indication of trust – If you can’t understand the relationship between Facebook fans and business trust, have in mind that the US State Department spend $630,000 to increase their Facebook Fans from 100,000 to 2 million during the years 2011-2012 (See related post from marketingland).
-Why did they do that?
-Because in today’s World a successful business, website or agency needs to have a lot of Facebook fans.
-5 Years ago this did not make any difference but it is important in the 21 century.
+It indicates trust – If you can’t understand the relationship between Facebook fans and business trust, keep in mind that the US State Department spends thousands of dollars annually to increase its Facebook Fans.
+Why?
+Because in today’s World, a successful business, website, or blog needs to have a lot of Facebook fans.
+Five Years ago, this did not make any difference, but in the 21st century, social proof is important.

-- More fans, more visits – The more fans you have the greater is the number of people that will see your posts in their timeline and decide to visit your website to get more information.
-While this is true, it should also be mentioned that not all your fans will see your posts.
-As already explained in the 15 social media mistakes (mistake no 12), only a percentage (10-15 %) will see your status updates.
-This number can increase but what is important to understand now is that if you have 10,000 fans and you post a new update, it will be viewed by only 1000-1500 people.
+More fans, more visits – The more fans you have, the greater the number of people that will see your posts in their timeline and possibly visit your website.
+While this is true, it should be noted that not all your fans will see your posts.

-- It’s good for SEO as well – Although officially Google does not admit that social media is a ranking factor, many studies show that popular websites on Facebook are more likely to perform better than not so popular websites (other factors being equal).
+It’s good for SEO as well – Although Google officially does not admit that social media is a ranking factor, many studies show that popular websites on Facebook are more likely to perform better in search than not-so-popular websites (other factors being equal).

 How to go from 0 to 10,000 Facebook fans

-Now that you are convinced that having Facebook fans is important for your website and business, let’s see step-by-step how to go from 0 to 10,000 fans.
+Now that you are convinced that having a lot of Facebook fans is important for your website and business let’s see step-by-step how to go from 0 to 10,000 fans.

 Step 1: First things first – you need to have a Facebook business page

-So the first step is to ensure that you have a Facebook business page and the second step is to make sure that your page is properly optimized.
+So, the first step is to ensure that you create a Facebook business page, and the second step is to ensure that your page is properly optimized.

 Step 2: Optimize your Facebook business page

-Having an optimized Facebook page makes it easier to attract new fans or more likes from ads as we will see below.
+An optimized Facebook page makes it easier to attract new fans or more likes from ads, as we will see below.

-Step 3: You need to have friends on your personal Facebook account
+Step 3: Take advantage of your personal Facebook account

-I said in step 1 above that you need to have a business page and not a personal page, then what is this about?
-After you post an update on your business page, one of the ways to increase exposure and likes is to share that post in your personal page as well.
+After you post an update on your business page, one of the ways to increase exposure and likes is to share that post on your personal page as well.

-So one of the ways to increase the number of people that view a post and go past the 10% of you fan base is to share and promote the post using your personal page as well.
-It goes without saying that the greater the number of friends the bigger will be the visibility of the post.
+So, one of the ways to increase the number of people that view your posts and go past the 4% of your fan base is to share and promote the post on your personal page.

-Also make sure that you invite all your existing friends (and the new ones) to like your Facebook page as well.
+Also, ensure you invite all your existing friends (and new ones) to like your Facebook business page.
 Do that every time you gain a new ‘friend’.

 Step 4: Add the Facebook Like box on your website